jstagge/reproduc_hyd/ReadMe.md

-# Project Title
+# Reproducibility in Hydrology

+Code associated with paper, entitled, '??????'.
 One Paragraph of project description goes here

 ## Getting Started

+How to clone repository, download data

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.